vonB22/final-project-IPT2-backend/README.md

     }
 }
 ```
-## This section of the API documentation outlines how to use the POST method at the endpoint http://127.0.0.1:8000/api/books to add a new book record.
+- **This section of the API documentation outlines how to use the POST method at the endpoint http://127.0.0.1:8000/api/books to add a new book record.
 When a request is successfully processed, the server responds with a confirmation message and details about the newly created book.
-These details include the book's ID, title, author, genre, publication year, availability status, and the date and time it was added to the system.
+These details include the book's ID, title, author, genre, publication year, availability status, and the date and time it was added to the system.** -

 GET `http://127.0.0.1:8000/api/books/1`